Vistril/git-cheet-sheet/README.md

 Anything surrounded by `[brackets]` should be replaced with your information.

-`git pull`: downloads bookmark history and incorporates changes (you need to do this if you make any changes not using CodeAnywhere)
+`git pull`: downloads bookmark history and incorporates changes (you need to do this if you make any changes not using your normal environment)

 `git branch -a`: list all branches (local and remote)